 THE CEO MINDSET

-Be a Business Owner First, and a PT Second.
+Be a Business Owner First, and a Therapist Second.

 A CEO must assemble the best team, invest in them, and hold them accountable via measurable statistics.
 The mindset is similar to that of the best coach you had when you played sports in school.
 He or she was most likely supportive, but yet disciplined all the players equally to demonstrate consistency and dedication to the group winning, not preference towards any one individual.
 Set your practice up so each staff member knows what their post is, how they get their products, and how they are contributing to the overall success of the group.
 The individual members of any group can only win when the group is winning, not the other way around.
 So start down the road of adjusting your CEO mindset by doing the following: